alsino/creative-applications-ml/README.md

 Go to the example folder we are working in, i.e. for imageClassification
 $ cd 1-imageClassification

-Start up a simple web server in the current directory
+Start up a simple web server in the current directory (note: you will need to have python installed on your machine)
 $ python -m SimpleHTTPServer     # $ python3 -m http.server (if you are using python 3)